 We are all on a spectrum of emotional maturity.
 Seeing people like this allows for more understanding more skillful dealings, and more personal growth.
 This perspective does not take away any right to assert or hold boundaries.
 I have found that this perspective actually allows for more insight and more leadership in the situation.

-It is akin to parenting in a way…to really understand that I am the parent in the situation, I am the emotional leader of the relationship, and I that I am dealing with someone who might not be emotionally mature.
+It is akin to leadership or parenting in a way…to really understand that I am the more emotionally mature one in the situation, I am the emotional leader of the relationship, and I that I am dealing with someone who might not be emotionally mature.
 There is a responsibility here, but also a peace of mind.

 Disclaimer #3 – If taking this kind of leadership doesn’t work for you, don’t do it.

 I have found (and teach) really good skills to learn for this kind of leadership.
 There are skills to steady yourself, center yourself, assert yourself.
 There are skills to learn about how to respond to emotional immaturity.
 How to lead so that safety is more present for everyone.
 How to lead to create the most constructive relationship possible.